 Coal Mine Ridge Nature Preserve comprises the 235 acre, northwestern section of Coal Mine Ridge Open Space.
 In 1975 as part of the development of Portola Valley Ranch the developer signed an agreement to preserve this land as open space in perpetuity and grant trail easements to the Town so that the general public could enjoy its natural tranquility and beauty.

 The original stewards of the ridge were the indigenous Muwekma Ohlone people.
 They relied on a close relationship with the land, observing the natural world around them as they gathered and harvested.
 They could be called the quintessential naturalists, passing on their knowledge through oral tradition, learning by doing, and teaching by example.
 Much has changed since then.
-The Coal Mine Ridge that you see today, Trancos and Corte Madera Creeks, takes its name from the 19th century search for minerals.
+The Coal Mine Ridge that you see today, bordered by Los Trancos and Corte Madera Creeks, takes its name from the 19th century search for minerals.
 However, the only coal found here was poor in quality, and a major landslide in 1890 buried the mine beyond recovery.

 Except for the historic Old Spanish Trail, the trails in this nature preserve were created as part of the construction of Portola Valley Ranch, and today all of the trails are maintained by the Town of Portola Valley.
 Toyon Trail was built by volunteers, including many town residents, and designed by town naturalist Herb Dengler.
 He gave it a gentle grade, winding it through trees and providing multiple vistas without a strenuous climb.